argythana/dev_boilerplate_course/lecture_notes/lecture_1_git_GitHub/windows_terminal_commands.md

-.## File with basic commands for Windows terminal
+## File with basic commands for Windows terminal

 Learn what these commands do.
-Try then in the Command Line.
+Try them in the Command Line.

 ```bash
 dir